FAQs from Transfer Applicants

 Q: What courses from my school would fulfill the transfer Math Requirement at UCLA?

-Q: What is the highest (or lowest) number of units I can transfer to UCLA?
+Q: What is the minimum (or maximum) number of units I can transfer to UCLA?

 Q: Can I apply to UCLA as an undeclared major?

 A: No. Transfer students must apply to a specific major.
-One reason for this is that UCLA policy requires that all students declare their major by the time they reach junior standing.
-Another reason is that transfer applicants are expected to complete lower division preparation coursework for their intended majors before transferring.
+UCLA policy requires that all students declare their major by the time they reach junior standing.
+Transfers are also expected to complete lower division preparation coursework for their intended majors before transferring.

 Q: Can I sit down with a counselor and plan the courses I should be taking?